 With a storm raging on the land, our heroes make it back to the Queen Victoria II to rest up.
 However, Makoto has a nightmare relating to her guilt over not being able to prevent her father from getting killed.

-Shortly afterwards, Blade comes knocking having heard just enough from her screams stemming from her night terrors.
+Shortly afterwards, Blade comes knocking having heard just enough of her screams stemming from her night terrors.
 Makoto tells him that she’s been having the same bad dream even since her dad’s death.
 Eric says that he doesn’t find any joy in her own pain of not having a parent and tells her that at least she got to know her father since he didn’t get that chance.
 After learning that the Queen Victoria II is pulling out soon, Makoto asks him about a conversation she had with Noah concerning about him having “darkness” in his soul.

 We then cut back to the flashback where Eric discovers that his home is on fire.
 As he discovers that the resident hookers have been drained of their blood, he heads inside to try and find his guardian.
 Unfortunately, Carol has been bitten by a vampire and gets killed.
 To his surprise, it turns out that this vampire is his own mother.
 Eric is rightfully confused as to how she’s standing in front of him as Tara tries to convince her son to give her a hug.